top of page

 Irvin D. Yalom

-Here are some key distinctions, with the understanding that individual styles and training vary, and there is often overlap in practice:
+Here are some key distinctions, keeping in mind that individual styles and training vary, and there is often overlap in practice:

 Regulation